Here's Where Your Money Is Going (and How to Get It Back)

 The first step to getting rid of those moments is to find the areas where you like to spend so you can make adjustments.
 Here are four categories where your spending may be adding up as well as a few tips for bringing it down.

 1. Restaurants.
-Restaurant industry sales are forecasted to hit $783 billion this year.
-People love dining out because it’s faster, tastier, and, most of the time, just easier than making dinner themselves.
+Fast food restaurants alone generates a revenue of over $570 billion.1 People love dining out because it’s faster, tastier, and, most of the time, just easier than making dinner themselves.
 But it’s also costlier—so control that cost with a little spending savvy.

 How to save: Sign up for email and text offers from your favorite dining spots.
 Then plan your restaurant visits around those $5 off deals and buy-one-get-one-free offers.
 You can also save by eating dinner at home and sharing a big dessert at a restaurant.